reetu95/SupportAI/README.md

 Current limitations:

-* The classifier is fine-tuned on Quora, not real support-domain duplicate pairs.
+* The classifier is fine tuned on Quora, not real support-domain duplicate pairs.
 * The support dataset is clean and may not represent production support data.
 * The custom validation set is small.
 * The project is not yet deployed as an API.